psudo-dev/psudofont-liga-mono/README.md

 ## Motivation

 I've tried several different fonts over the years but I kept using [Meslo](https://github.com/andreberg/Meslo-Font) as my go-to font.
-Ideally, I would make it a bit thinner - but I don't think I'll be editing hundreds of glyphs anytime soon.
+For the past few years I've been using the version with ligatures, `Liga Meslo LG M DZ` - which also includes `Powerline` for the Terminal.

 I came across `IBM Plex Mono`, I liked its x-height to base ratio, but it wasn't quite it for me.
-On the other hand, its `italic` was quite different from its `regular` style, it looked quite elegant, it made me interested in testing it.
+On the other hand, its `italic` was quite different from its `regular` style, it looked elegant, it made me interested in testing it.

-So I tried using [Lilex](https://github.com/mishamyrt/Lilex) for a bit - which is based on `IBM Plex Mono` but with ligatures, therefore the name, Ligature Plex, Lilex, or so I think.
-I didn't quite like it as much as I like `Meslo` - despite it being a bit thinner - but I really liked when the `italic` parts appeared in the code.
+So I tried using [Lilex](https://github.com/mishamyrt/Lilex) for a bit - which is based on `IBM Plex Mono` but with ligatures - therefore the name, Ligature Plex, Lilex, or so I think.

-I tried to search for a configuration or maybe an extension that would allow me to use both fonts together, using the `regular` style of Meslo and the `italic` style of `Lilex`, but I couldn't find anything.

-But then, it clicked!
-What if I fuse both fonts together myself?

-I know typography purists might be horrified by this aberration and they might point out all the reasons why this shouldn't be done, but...
-To be fair, like I said, the `italic` version of `IBM Plex Mono` is quite different from its `regular` version, so I thought that it could go well with a different font.

-So why not?
+I liked `Menlo/Meslo`'s style, but I wanted it to be a bit thinner - like `IBM Plex Mono/Lilex`.
+But I also liked `IBM Plex Mono/Lilex`'s `italic` style - except for just a few characters.
+So I tried to redesign and edit it in a way that could be seen a seamless blend of what I really wanted, therefore this can be called a new font family.

+## Design Choices

+In the version `V.1.0.0` I just fused together both fonts, using `Meslo Regular` and `Lilex Italic` - while also using `Bold` and `Bold Italic` from `Meslo`.
+And I thought I would stop there...

+But now, in version `V.2.0.0`, I redesigned a lot of glyphs, I used `Lilex` as a base, since I liked the fact that it was thinner, but using `Meslo`'s style as reference.

+Then I redesigned some `italic` glyphs to make them match better with the `regular` style.
+Every character that I didn't like from `Lilex`, I adjusted it - even some details that you can only see in the vector files.

+I kept some of the `Lilex` stylistic choices, like the `finial` angle, the beginning of the `bowl`, the thickness of the `stem` but also some measurements and proportions in a way that it would still match the other glyphs that I didn't change.
+I also adjusted some right-angled parts into rounded curves.
+Everything that I felt like it would make the font family more cohesive and consistent throughout all the different weights and styles.

+This is still within the initial idea of mixing and matching two different fonts, taking the parts that I like from each of them, but this time, instead of just putting them together as-is, I went a few steps further, making this font family something different from the fonts that inspired it, but still keeping the essence and style of what I liked from each of them.

 ![Hourglass Example](./img/python_sample.png)
 <small>(Nebula Oni Theme: Cerberus)</small>